VERIMAG-Polyhedra/opam-vpl/README.md

     vagrant ssh -- -X

-In principle, you can do something like:
+In principle, you can now run commands like `ls` in the box (you are here connected as `ubuntu` user):

     ubuntu@ubuntu-xenial:~$ ls
     test.v